pganalyze/pg_query_go/README.md

 ## License

 Copyright (c) 2015, Lukas Fittl <lukas@fittl.com><br>
-pg_query.go is licensed under the 3-clause BSD license, see LICENSE file for details.
+pg_query_go is licensed under the 3-clause BSD license, see LICENSE file for details.

 This project includes code derived from the [PostgreSQL project](http://www.postgresql.org/), see LICENSE.POSTGRESQL for details.